Sanctuary Lost? Exposing the Reality of the 'Sanctuary-City' Debate & Liberal States-Rights' Litigation

 Date Written: August 31, 2017

-Through inflammatory yet powerful rhetoric, Executive Order 13,768, and Department of Justice directives, the Trump Administration seeks to withhold federal funding from “sanctuary cities.”
-The administration also has returned to the Bush-era Secure Communities Program, which has led to a 150% arrest-rate increase of the non-criminal, undocumented migrants who would otherwise be integrated into “sanctuary” jurisdictions.
+The Trump Administration seeks to withhold federal funding from “sanctuary cities” and has returned to the Bush-era Secure Communities Program (S-Comm), which has led to a 150% arrest-rate increase of the non-criminal, undocumented migrants who would otherwise be integrated into “sanctuary” jurisdictions.

-This paper urges liberals to continue to preserve funding via states-rights’ litigation, as necessary, but to consider it only one of three specific tactics designed to prompt a return to immigration enforcement priorities.
-Specifically, liberals also should assert an integrationist counter-narrative and use litigation as a form of non-cooperation designed to prompt discourse.
+Liberals should continue states-rights’ litigation, as necessary, but consider it one of three specific tactics designed to prompt a return to immigration enforcement priorities.
+Specifically, liberals also should assert an integrationist counter-narrative and use litigation as a form of non-cooperation designed to prompt discourse about shared security concerns.

 Keywords: sanctuary cities, states' rights, immigration, federalism, Executive Order 13,768, integrationist, restrictionist